EKA2L1/EKA2L1/src/emu/scripting/README.md

    - Unlike Symemu, Symemu2 is compiled to a pyd and not related at all to Symemu.
 It's a standalone, and provides useful utilities to deal with Symbian stuff.
 For example, you can use to extract a Symbian game information
    - Some modules are written by hand that will help with scripting

+## FAQ
+- Q: When does a script getting initialized?
+- A: After the emulator done intialization, meaning at the start of EKA2L1, *scriptEntry* will be called.

+- Q: Will hook script run asynchronously or synchronously?
+- A: Synchronously.
+The slowdown is possible if there are many scripts hooked to the same thing or if script is doing something big.

+- Q: Can i make script function running at other time on emulator rather than reschedule, svc, etc ?
+- A: More hook will be added in the future.
+Other than, no.